graywheels/graywheels/README.md

-# 👋 Hi, I'm Gray Wheeler
+# 👋 Hi, I'm Austin Wheeler

 Welcome to my GitHub!
 I'm a student at Brigham Young University with a passion for data engineering, full-stack development, and problem-solving through technology.
 This repository contains my professional resume and serves as a snapshot of my journey in tech, leadership, and service.